Alec-crypto-cmd/Pit-Bike-OS/BUILD_FIX_README.md

-# Navigation Update
+# Map Style Update - Back to OSM

+You mentioned the map was "all yellow".
+This happens with Google Maps tiles sometimes if the API key is missing or restricted (even though we used a public tile URL).

-I have added a **Search Bar** to the top of the map.
+I have switched **BACK to OpenStreetMap** (Standard).
-You can now type a destination (e.g., "Berlin Alexanderplatz") and press "Go".
-The app will find the location and draw a route from your position to it.

-I also fixed the map file which was briefly corrupted in the previous step.
+This will definitely work and has the "normal" look with roads, green parks, and blue water - not just yellow.

 ## Action Required
-Push the changes to GitHub to build the updated APK.
+Push the changes to GitHub.

 ```bash
 Git push.bat